-Known for its inns and bed and breakfasts, such as the Judson Heath Colonial Inn and Belvedere Inn & Restaurant, this lakeside West Michigan town is a serene setting for a romantic getaway.
+Known for its inns and bed and breakfasts, such as the Judson Heath Colonial Inn and Belvedere Inn & Restaurant, this Michigan lake town is a serene setting for a romantic getaway, too.

 Drink Craft Beer at Saugatuck Brewing Company